CryoEMGroup home page

 New users

 New and aspiring users must read the onboarding notes.
 You may request access to that and other information here.
 If you subsequently lose the link to shared folder, here it is again.
+Check out the copy of the main onboarding document if you are looking just for a quick overview of your further steps (this may be outdated, the most recent version is in the shared folder).

 Training is mandatory to all wishing to prepare grids at IBBR.
 Book your appointment here.